Ickthy/Ickthy/README.md

 Some other information about me:

-- I'm a Junior in High School
+- I'm a Senior in High School
 - I live in California
 - I go by the pronouns He/Him :D